 Who needs a permit?

-Most filming and still photography activities require a permit.
-This does not include news coverage or the general park visitor recording their trip, which do not require a permit.
+Most filming and still photography activities require a permit or commercial use authorization.
+The exceptions are for news coverage and the average park visitor recording their trip — these activities do not require a permit.

 Things to know